 The school is committed to work in partnership with staff, faculty, students and the community to identify, prevent, and remove barriers to participation.
 Our new facilities and studios at 24 Ryerson Avenue are fully accessible.

 TSA’s Governance is consistent with our guiding principles and values.
 The Board of Governors is comprised of a 50/50 partnership between Faculty and Students.

 24 RYERSON AVENUE TORONTO, ON, M5T 2P3

 416-504-7910 | email@example.com

 Office hours: Monday - Thursday: 9:00am - 7:00pm / Friday & Saturday: 9:00am - 5:00pm

 Planning a visit?

-Unfortunately, our current location is not barrier-free.
-Our future home at 24 Ryerson will be fully accessible.
-Please respect our scent-awareness policy by limiting the use of scented products.
+Please respect our scent-awareness policy by avoiding the use of scented products.